-- 3. The contributions to the System consist of normal contributions and accrued liability contributions.
-The valuation indicates that normal contributions at the rate of 16.69% of payroll are sufficient to pay the normal costs of the System.
-An additional 1.00% is required for administrative expenses, making the total normal rate 17.69%.
-Of this amount, 6.00% is paid by the members and the remaining 11.69% is required by the County. - 4.
-Prospective normal contributions at the rate of 16.69% have a present value of \$228,079,859.
-When this amount is subtracted from \$98,669,398, which is the present value of total future contributions, there remains \$(129,410,461) as the amount of unfunded accrued liability (UAL) contributions.
-The surplus UAL is expected to be fully amortized within 21 years at a rate of (5.69)% of payroll.
-The development of the unfunded accrued liability is shown in Schedule A. The funded ratio of the System is the ratio of assets to the actuarial accrued liability.
-This ratio as of October 1, 2020, based on actuarial value of assets which recognizes gains and losses over a five year period, is 111.6%. - 5.
-It is important to note that since the normal cost contribution rate of 17.69% for the annual benefits earned and administrative expenses, is greater than the total rate of contributions of 12.00% to the System, an objective of the System should be to maintain a surplus UAL that would be expected to never be fully amortized (infinite amortization period).
+- 5. It is important to note that since the normal cost contribution rate of 18.71% for the annual benefits earned and administrative expenses, is greater than the total rate of contributions of 12.00% to the System, an objective of the System should be to maintain a surplus UAL that would be expected to never be fully amortized (infinite amortization period).
 Maintaining this objective would ensure the actuarial soundness of the System's funding for both current and future retirees. - 6.
-The UAL based on the current market value of assets, assuming the immediate recognition of all deferred asset gains and losses, is \$(127,047,666).
-On this basis, the funded ratio is 111.4%.
+The UAL based on the current market value of assets, assuming the immediate recognition of all deferred asset gains and losses, is \$(55,944,924).
+On this basis, the funded ratio is 104.6%.